tasdikrahman/tasdikrahman.me/_posts/2017-05-25-Learnings-from-analyzing-my-compromised-server-linode-Google-Summer-of-Code-oVirt-2017.md

 cover_image: '/content/images/2017/05/web-server-security.jpg'
 ---

+> DISCLAIMER: All views presented are personal and not that of my employers or anyone else for that matter.
+In no occasion do I blame Linode for this security breach.
+It was because I did not follow the best practices which you will read and not repeat again.

 Yesterday, I was having a great day!

 I had the daily goal of walking 6000 steps done.
 Thanks to my swanky new Mi band 1 (bade goodbye to my Sony SWR10).
 Wrote about installing `ovirt-engine` using an ansible-playbook in a post [yesterday](http://tasdikrahman.me/2017/05/24/Installing-ovirt-4.1-on-centos-7-using-ansible-linode-Google-Summer-of-Code-oVirt-2017/).
 My mom wasn't telling me for a change to get a haircut and suggested I start packing some proper clothes (she means washed and ironed) for my upcoming [trip to Taiwan](https://tw.pycon.org/2017/en-us/events/talk/342865744498786414/) which would be my first international trip.